hiqsol/8bitgalaxy/docs/Cards/Event.md

 	2. Evaluation - **event** card is revealed then it's text is implemented
 3. The player has control over anything not explicitly stated in the event description.

-## Notes
+#### Notes

 - Outcome for [[Alien]]:
 	- positive - they bread, spread, attack
-	- negative -
+	- negative - useful for players
 	- ambivalent - something happens evenly for all factions
 - Apply to:
 	- each faction
 	- non alien